spejamchr/cfg/README.md

 ### Debugging

-The script will output information to `STDOUT` and store a logfile in the repo at `.install.log`.
+The installation script will output information to `STDOUT` and store a logfile in the repo at `.install.log`.

 ### Organization

 The `install.sh` script and the logfile, `.install.log`, are both at the root of the repo (though the logfile is not tracked by git).

 The `home/` directory holds all the dotfiles.
-It is organized such that a file `home/something` will be symlinked to `~/.something`, and `home/dir/descendant` will be symlinked to `~/.dir/descendant`.
+The installation script symlinks dotfiles as follows:

+- `home/something` symlinked to `~/.something`
+- `home/dir/descendant` symlinked to `~/.dir/descendant`